-Our affiliated insurance agencies are: Cetera Advisor Networks, LLC; Cetera Advisors, LLC; Cetera Investment Services, LLC; First Allied Securities, Inc.; Cetera Insurance Agency, LLC; Cetera Advisor Networks Insurance Services, LLC; and Cetera Advisors Insurance Services, LLC.
+Our affiliated insurance agencies are: Cetera Advisors, LLC; Cetera Investment Services, LLC; Cetera Financial Specialists, LLC; First Allied Securities, Inc.; Cetera Insurance Agency, LLC; Cetera Advisor Networks Insurance Services, LLC; and Cetera Advisors Insurance Services, LLC.

 We have delivered a document entitled "Form CRS" to you, either with this disclosure or separately.
 The Form CRS describes the services that we offer to customers through Financial Professionals who are affiliated with us.
 Each Financial Professional offers a combination of services, including securities brokerage or investment advisory services, and in most cases both.
 Depending on the nature of the services we deliver to you, those services will be provided through one or more of our affiliated companies that are listed above.
-For example, if you maintain a brokerage account, it will be with Cetera Financial Specialists and our clearing broker, Pershing LLC (Pershing).
+For example, if you maintain a brokerage account, it will be with Cetera Wealth Services and our clearing brokers, Pershing LLC (Pershing) and National Financial Services LLC (NFS).
 If you maintain an investment advisory account, it will be with one of our RIA affiliates listed above.
 If you establish an advisory account with us or one of our RIA affiliates, we will furnish you with a Form ADV for that firm, which will describe the services it provides, the compensation we receive, and the relationship between your Financial Professional and the RIA.
-For more information about our investment advisory services, please see the Form ADV for Cetera Financial Specialists at https://cetera.com/cetera-financial-specialists/disclosures.
+For more information about our investment advisory services, please see the Form ADV for Cetera Wealth Services at https://cetera.com/cetera-wealth-services/disclosures.